JAMES COSTELLO, Ph.D., CRC, LCAC, Department Chair

 Website and/or CV

 Dr. Katrina R. Miller completed a masters degree in Rehabilitation Counseling with the Deaf at Western Oregon University (formerly Oregon Western State College) in 1996, and a doctorate in Deaf Education and Deaf Studies at Lamar University at Beaumont, Texas in 2001.
 She is a certified rehabilitation counselor and has worked in Deaf communities at Alaska, Oregon, and Arkansas providing a range of services such as sign language interpreting, counseling, case management, and advocacy.
 She has also worked with Deaf individuals in a number of juvenile and adult correctional settings.
-Dr. Miller is presently an Associate Professor in the department of Counselor Education at Emporia State University.
-Her areas of interest include due process and reasonable accommodations for Deaf persons in the justice system, and issues of social marginalization and linguistic incompetence in the Deaf community.
+Dr. Miller is presently a Professor in the department of Counselor Education at Emporia State University, and coordinator and adviser for of RC48 Online.
+Her areas of research interest include due process and reasonable accommodations for Deaf persons in the justice system, and issues of social marginalization and linguistic incompetence in the Deaf community.

 The Earl Center 213, 620.341.5798

 Dr. Colleen A. Etzbach has a Doctorate in Rehabilitation and a M.S. in Rehabilitation Counseling.
 She is a Certified Rehabilitation Counselor (CRC) and Licensed Clinical Professional Counselor (LCPC).
 She has a broad background in the field of rehabilitation which includes working in agencies such as state/federal vocational rehabilitation, private rehabilitation, community-based rehabilitation and mental health, hospital based substance abuse and mental health services, state hospital settings and residential settings.
 The various populations have included individuals with work related injuries, veterans, mental illness, substance abuse, developmental disabilities, orthopedic injuries, physical disabilities and chronic illness and children with behavioral and emotional disorders.